In Rainbows: Nigel Godrich sessions

 For three weeks in October 2006, Radiohead worked at Tottenham House in Marlborough, Wiltshire, a country house scouted by Godrich.
 The band members lived in caravans, as the building was in a state of disrepair.
 Yorke described it as "derelict in the stricter sense of the word, where there's holes in the floor, rain coming through the ceilings, half the window panes missing ...
 There were places you just basically didn't go.
 It definitely had an effect.
 It had some pretty strange vibes."
 The sessions were productive and the band recorded "Jigsaw Falling into Place" and "Bodysnatchers".
 Yorke wrote on Dead Air Space that Radiohead had "started the record properly now ... starting to get somewhere I think.
 Finally."
 Radiohead used several guitars borrowed from the guitarist Johnny Marr, including a 1957 Gibson Les Paul Gold Top and a 1964 Gibson SG.
 Colin contracted temporary hearing loss and tinnitus brought upon by faulty headphones.

 In December 2006, sessions took place at Halswell House in Taunton, and Godrich's studio at the Hospital Club in Covent Garden, London, where Radiohead recorded "Videotape" and completed "Nude".
 In January, Radiohead resumed recording in their Oxfordshire studio and started to post photos, lyrics, videos and samples of new songs on Dead Air Space.
 In June, having finished recording, Godrich posted clips of songs on Dead Air Space.

 Feeling Hail to the Thief was overlong, Radiohead wanted their next album to be concise.
 Yorke said: "I believe in the rock album as an artistic form of expression.
 In Rainbows is a conscious return to this form of 45-minute statement ...
 Our aim was to describe in 45 minutes, as coherently and conclusively as possible, what moves us."
-They settled on 10 songs, saving the rest for a bonus disc included in the limited edition.
+They settled on 10 songs, saving the rest for In Rainbows Disk 2, the bonus disc included in the limited edition.
 Yorke recorded "Last Flowers", included on the bonus disc, in the Eraser sessions.
 In Rainbows was mastered by Bob Ludwig in July 2007 at Gateway Mastering, New York City.
-Godrich said process of making In Rainbows had been an opportunity to "reconnect" for the band members, who he said had a "particular chemistry".
+Godrich said making In Rainbows had been an opportunity to "reconnect" for the band members, who had a "particular chemistry".